Larry Foust: St. Louis Hawks

-Foust would play with the Hawks for two and a half seasons before retiring at the age of 33 due to the grueling schedule catching up with his sore legs and back.
-He played the last 25 games of the 1959-60 season for the Hawks, but played less than 23 minutes per game.
+Foust played the last 25 games of the 1959-60 season for the Hawks, but played less than 23 minutes per game.
 Less than two months after being traded, the Hawks faced the Lakers in the Western Division finals, winning the series in seven games.
 Foust averaged 7.6 points and 6.1 rebounds per game, backing up future Hall of fame center to Clyde Lovellette.
 He scored 15 points in the Hawks' Game 1 victory, and 12 points in their Game 3 win.
-The Hawks lost the 1960 NBA finals in seven games to the Celtics, with Foust averaging five points and five rebounds in nearly 16 minutes per game.
+The Hawks lost the 1960 NBA finals in seven games to the Celtics, with Foust averaging five points and five rebounds in nearly 16 minutes per game, but he missed the final two games of the series when he suffered a broken hand in Game 5.
+He signed back with the Hawks in July.

 The following two seasons (1960-61 and 1961-62), he remained Lovellette's backup, averaging 8.1 points and 5.7 rebounds, and 9.7 points and 5.8 rebounds per game respectively.
 The Hawks defeated the now Los Angeles Lakers in the 1961 Western Division finals in a seven-game series, with Foust scoring 14 points in 21 minutes in the Hawks' Game 2 victory.
 The Hawks lost to Celtics in five games in the 1961 NBA Finals, with Foust playing sparingly.

 During his final season, in an early January 1962 game, Foust started in place of an injured Lovellette, and scored 28 points against Wilt Chamberlain and the Philadelphia Warriors.
 Foust was hampered by injuries during the 1961-62 season, and missed time with ankle and/or foot injuries.

 Foust retired in April 1962, to take a job as a salesman in St. Louis.
 Foust considered his three years with the Hawks the happiest of his career.

 Career

 Over his career, Foust had 11,198 points and 8,041 rebounds in 817 games.
-His points were tenth in league history at the time of retirement.
+His points were ninth in league history at the time of retirement (Note: George Mikan is marked as below Foust in points scored (10,156) because of NBL stats (where he scored 1,608) not being recognized); of the top 14, Foust was the only one not inducted into the Hall of Fame.
+His rebounds were fourth most in NBA history.
 He was the second NBA player to participate in the NBA finals with three different teams, after Max Zaslofsky.